Intelligence in the American Revolutionary War: Sabotage

 Only one sabotage mission is known to have been launched in England.
 Sometime after his arrival in Paris, Silas Deane was visited by a young man named James Aitken, recently returned from America.
 Aitken produced crudely drawn but accurate plans of the Royal Navy Dockyards in England and proposed to sabotage them by utilizing a unique incendiary device of his own design.
 Deane engaged his services and issued Aitken a passport signed by French Foreign Minister Vergennes with instructions to French officials: "We will and command you very expressly to let pass safely and freely, Mr. James Actzen, going to England, without giving him or suffering him any hindrance; but on the contrary giving every aid and assistance that he shall want or occasion for."
 In late November 1776 Aitken landed at Dover and, on December 7, he ignited a fire at the Portsmouth dockyard that burned from late in the afternoon until the following morning, destroying twenty tons of hemp, ten one-hundred-fathom (183 m) cables, and six tons of ship cordage.
 After failing to penetrate the security at Plymouth, Aitken proceeded to Bristol, where he destroyed two warehouses and several houses.
 On January 16, 1777, the British cabinet met in emergency session and urged immediate measures to locate the mysterious "John the Painter" (Aitken was a house painter).
 Guards were augmented at all military facilities and arsenals, and a reward was posted.
 By January 20 the cabinet, again in extraordinary session, discussed suspending habeas corpus and placing the country under martial law.
 Five days later the reward was increased to one thousand pounds, and newspapers reported panic throughout England.
 Aitken was soon apprehended, with a pistol and inflammables in his possession.
 He would not admit to the sabotage when interrogated, but eventually confided in a friendly American visitor who was secretly in the pay of the British.
 Based on these confidences, personal effects, including the passport from Vergennes, were located.
-His trial was speedy, and on March 10, 1777, Aitken went to the gallows at Portsmouth Dockyard, where his exploits had begun.
+His trial for arson in royal dockyards was speedy, and on March 10, 1777, Aitken went to the gallows at Portsmouth Dockyard, where his exploits had begun.

-His actions may have resulted in "arson in the Royal dockyards in the time of war" being added to the list of capital crimes in England, which was one of the last to be repealed.